Xakak/Xakak/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Rayan Khalid
 ====================================================================================================================================

-Want to be a Devops Engineer
+Devops And LINUX!
 ----------------------------

-I want to be a Devops Engineer in the future.
-I am working on it.

-*   🌍  I'm based in Pakistan
+*   🌍  Rawalpindi, Pakistan
 *   ✉️  You can contact me at [xakak2579@gmail.com](mailto:xakak2579@gmail.com)
 *   🧠  I'm learning Python and Bash Scripting currently
 *   🤝  I'm open to collaborating on Interesting Projects.
 I would love to learn by collabrating to Projects### Skills